CARDIOVASCULAR SYSTEM

 - Distribution of water, electrolytes, and hormones throughout the body

-- Thermoregulation
+- Thermoregulation (maintaining body temperature)

-ANATOMY OF HEART
+PART 1: ANATOMY OF THE HEART

 The heart is a muscular organ present in all vertebrates that continuously pumps blood to the entire body.
 In humans, its size is equal to a clenched fist.
-Average weight: females 250-300g, males 300-350g.
-Average heart rate: 70-72 beats per minute.
-The heart is situated in the thoracic cavity, obliquely between the lungs in the mediastinum space, just above the diaphragm.

 Layers of the Heart Wall

-- Epicardium (Visceral Pericardium): Outermost layer; transparent thin layer of mesothelium.
+| Epicardium (Visceral Pericardium) | Outermost layer; transparent thin layer of mesothelium |

-- Pericardial Cavity: Space between epicardium and serous pericardium; contains pericardial fluid (prevents friction).
+| Pericardial Cavity | Space between epicardium and serous pericardium; contains pericardial fluid (prevents friction) |

-- Myocardium: Thickest layer; cardiac muscle tissue (striated, involuntary, branched).
+| Myocardium | Thickest layer; cardiac muscle tissue (striated, involuntary, branched) |

-- Endocardium: Innermost layer; endothelium lining inner cavities, covering valves, and lining blood vessels.
+| Endocardium | Innermost layer; endothelium lining inner cavities, covering valves, and lining blood vessels |

 Chambers of the Heart